Giving Old Wood A New Life™

 Building Philosophy and Capabilities

-As full millwork shop we can handle most wood and metal projects.
+As a full millwork shop we can handle most wood and metal projects.
 Our specialty is using reclaimed lumber because of the unique nature that the finished piece achieves from the aged materials that go into it.
 We do not seek to compete with standard products that can be mass produced oversees.
 Our goal is quality and something unique that cannot be mass produced.
+The way we manufacture product has quality control measures and construction techniques that maintain flatness, stability, square, and dimensions; you get the look you want without the problems that are typical in reclaimed materials.
 We do not aim to be the cheapest, but we strive to provide sensible value and lasting quality.

 You choose the level of character and species of wood that you like.
 We will sort and grade our lumber to meet your preferences for color and texture.
 Our specialty is to keep the beauty of reclaimed lumber but not have the customer sacrifice quality or have difficulty with the install due to the rugged nature of reclaimed materials.
 For this reason most of our products are engineered or taken from original old boards and through a milling and gluing process reformed into a structurally sound yet still beautiful piece of work.